Matthew 26

 (Mark 14:43–52; Luke 22:47–53; John 18:1–14)

 48And the one betraying Him gave them a sign, saying, “Whomever I shall kiss, it is He; seize Him.”
-49And having come up to Jesus immediately, he said, “Greetings, Rabbi,” and kissed Him.
+49And having come up to Jesus immediately, he said, “Greetings, Rabbi!” and kissed Him.

-Then the disciples all, having forsaken Him, fled.
+Then the disciples, all having forsaken Him, fled.

-Jesus Faces the Sanhedrin
+Jesus before the Sanhedrin

 57And those having seized Jesus led Him away to Caiaphas the high priest, where the scribes and the elders were assembled.
 58And Peter was following Him from afar, even to the court of the high priest.
 And having entered within, he was sitting with the guards to see the outcome.

-59And the chief priests and the whole Council were seeking false evidence against Jesus, so that they might put Him to death.
+59And the chief priests and the whole Council were seeking false testimony against Jesus, so that they might put Him to death.
 60But they did not find any, of many false witnesses having come forward.

 63But Jesus was silent.

-And the high priest said to Him, “I adjure you by the living God, that You tell us if You are the Christ, the Son of God.”
+And the high priest said to Him, “I adjure you by the living God that You tell us if You are the Christ, the Son of God.”

-And answering they said, “He is deserving of death.”
+And answering, they said, “He is deserving of death.”

 67Then they spat in His face and struck Him.
-And others slapped Him, 68saying, “Prophesy to us, Christ, who is the one having struck You?”
+And others slapped Him, 68saying, “Prophesy to us, Christ.
+Who is the one having struck You?”

 Peter Denies Jesus